Etruscan language: Complex consonant clusters

+Phases

+The writing system had two historical phases: the archaic from the seventh to fifth centuries BC, which used the early Greek alphabet, and the later from the fourth to first centuries BC, which modified some of the letters.
+In the later period, syncopation increased.

+The alphabet went on in modified form after the language disappeared.
+In addition to being the source of the Roman and early Oscan and Umbrian alphabets, it has been suggested that it passed northward into Veneto and from there through Raetia into the Germanic lands, where it became the Elder Futhark alphabet, the oldest form of the runes.

 Grammar

 Etruscan was an agglutinative language, varying the endings of nouns, adjectives, pronouns and verbs with discrete suffixes for each syntactic function.
 It also had adverbs and conjunctions, whose endings did not vary.

 Nouns

 Etruscan substantives had five cases—nominative, accusative, genitive, dative, and locative—and two numbers: singular and a plural.
 Not all five cases are attested for every word.
 Nouns merge the nominative and accusative; pronouns do not generally merge these.
 Gender appears in personal names (masculine and feminine) and in pronouns (animate and inanimate); otherwise, it is not marked.

 Compared to many Indo-European languages, Etruscan noun endings were more agglutinative, with some nouns bearing two or three agglutinated suffixes.
 For example, where Latin would have distinct nominative plural and dative plural endings, Etruscan would suffix the case ending to a plural marker: Latin nominative singular fili-us, 'son', plural fili-i, dative plural fili-is, but Etruscan clan, clen-ar and clen-ar-aśi.
 Moreover, Etruscan nouns could bear multiple suffixes from the case paradigm alone: that is, Etruscan exhibited Suffixaufnahme.
 Pallottino calls this phenomenon "morphological redetermination", which he defines as "the typical tendency ... to redetermine the syntactical function of the form by the superposition of suffixes."
 His example is Uni-al-θi, 'in the sanctuary of Juno', where -al is a genitive ending and -θi a locative.

 Steinbauer says of Etruscan, "there can be more than one marker ... to design a case, and ... the same marker can occur for more than one case."